alfredosa/c-mlp/README.md

 # THE PLAN

+> [!WARNING]
+> This project is now officially migrated to https://git.alfie.news/c-mlp
+> I will likely delete this sometime.

 ## Data Preparation
 - [x] Understanding the MNIST dataset structure
 - [x] Loading and normalizing the data